-Your DROP money stays as part of the Retirement Plan assets until it is paid to you.
-The assets of the Retirement Plan are invested by professional investment managers in a variety of corporate stocks and corporate and government bonds.
-The Retirement Plan has a consistent history of steady growth in its investments.
-A DROP participant's account earns interest at the same rate as the investment earnings assumption for the plan (currently 7.75 percent per year, compounded annually).
+Your DROP money stays as part of the retirement Plan assets until it is paid to you.
+The assets of the retirement Plan are invested by professional investment managers in a variety of corporate stocks as well as corporate and government bonds.
+The retirement Plan has a consistent history of steady growth in its investments.
+A DROP participant's account earns interest at the same rate as the investment earnings, net of investment fees, for the Plan.
 The investment earning assumption may be adjusted up or down during participation in the DROP, which would result in a change in the prospective interest rate credit on the individual's DROP account.